etcd-io/etcd/Documentation/benchmarks/etcd-2-2-0-rc-benchmarks.md

 ## Testing

-Bootstrap another machine and use the [boom HTTP benchmark tool][boom] to send requests to each etcd member.
+Bootstrap another machine and use the [hey HTTP benchmark tool][hey] to send requests to each etcd member.
 Check the [benchmark hacking guide][hack-benchmark] for detailed instructions.

 ## Performance